Cnrdelaney/HG_marker_detection/docs/source/details.rst

 * ``t_pval``: the t-test p significance value corresponding to the test statistic.
 * ``TP``: the true positive rate.
 * ``TN``: the true negative rate.
-* ``rank``: sequential ranking based on ``HG_stat``, where lower ``HG_stat`` is better ranking.
+* ``init rank``: sequential ranking based on ``HG_stat``, where lower ``HG_stat`` is better ranking.
 No two genes are ranked the same; those with identical hypergeometric statistic values are ranked arbitrarily relative to one another.

-The columns of the combination statistical data are the same as those of the singleton data with some exceptions:
+* ``CCS``: Cluster Clear Score.
+This gives us a statistic for the clearing out of other clusters with the addition of the second gene in comparison with the single gene case.
+The 'lead gene' is whichever of the pair has the smallest p-value, then we compute weighted True Negative deltas across the other clusters for the lead gene and the pair.
+This is only computed for a certain number of the top performing 'init rank' gene combinations.
+* ``rank``: Final rank.
+Takes the average of the the init rank and the CCS to determine which gene combinations are the best performing in both tests.
+* ``Plot``: Determines whether a gene is plotted (1) or not (0).
+The purpose is to only graph the top ten of a given gene appearance to avoid very well performing genes from taking over the entire results page.
 * ``gene`` is replaced by ``gene_1`` and ``gene_2`` (combinations of 3+ genes are unimplemented as of yet).
 * ``mHG_pval``, ``mHG_cutoff_index``, ``mHG_cutoff_value``, ``t_stat``, and ``t_pval`` are omitted, since they are irrelevant to non-singletons.